Skip to content

 Are sapphires only blue?

-What does sapphire symbolize?
+What does sapphire symbolise?

 Is sapphire rarer than diamond?